 Just for fun: Here’s an alternate shot from the cover photo session.

 Wanted to add this section from an earlier CSNY article, because there’s a song connection: Old friends Stephen Stills and Neil Young are working together again.
-Besides mixing the live recordings for the new release CSNY Live At Fillmore East, 1969 (out Nov.
-8th, 2024), the two performed at the Harvest Moon charity event October 5th, 2024.
+Besides mixing the live recordings for the new release CSNY Live At Fillmore East, 1969 (released on Oct.
+25th, 2024), the two performed at the Harvest Moon charity event October 5th, 2024.

 Stills & Young started their set with “Long May You Run”, and then played a crowd-pleasing assortment of songs that went all the way back to Buffalo Springfield (including “Bluebird” & “For What It’s Worth”) from the 1960s.
 There were of course CSNY songs, and some Neil Young classics (including “Vampire Blues” from his On The Beach album).
 The two were supported onstage by bassist Corey McCormick and drummer Anthony Logerfo.
 Later they were joined by John Mayer, who had performed a solo acoustic set earlier.